kevinyswong/kevinyswong.github.io/index.md

-As it happens, the link between class (here, I use the terms 'class' and 'status' colloquially and interchangeably, whereas in sociology the terms are distinct, as Weber defined class as an objective economic position and status as a subjective perception from social honor and prestige) and cultural consumption has been the subject of research.
+As it happens, the link between class (here, I use the terms 'class' and 'status' colloquially and interchangeably, whereas in sociology the terms are distinct, as Weber defined class as an objective economic position and status as a subjective perception of social honor and prestige) and cultural consumption has been the subject of research.
 I wish to preface this section with the origin of this kind of research, because of its perpetual relevance and also because of the incisive writing whose truth has no doubt animated,